nicnocquee/nicnocquee.github.com/source/_posts/2014-09-10-test-formatting.markdown

 title: "test formatting"
 date: 2014-09-10 20:25:32 +0900
 comments: false
+published: false
 categories: [test]
 ---

-September 9 2014 Apple Live Event was not my favorite Apple event.
+**September** 9 2014 ~~Apple~~ Live Event was not `my favorite Apple event`.
 I'll even say that it was the _worst_ Apple event ever.
 I haven't rewatched the keynote (probably never will) and haven't read any reviews of the keynote.
 So here's my review.

 <!--more-->